madebygarzon/development_tools/tips.md

 # 1) Hide Extensions
-### Whe you need hide extensions .php and .html used this code in the new file .htaccess inside project (public_html)
+### Whe you need hide extensions .php and .html used this code in a new file .htaccess inside project (public_html)

 ### .php